 All those uninitiated to this witchy cinematic world should begin with the original: Dario Argento’s 1977 supernatural masterpiece Suspiria.
-But when it comes to exceptional female horror villains, Tilda Swinton’s turn as Madame Blanc in the 2018 remake is a sighing nightmare to behold.
+But when it comes to exceptional female horror villains, Tilda Swinton’s turn as Madame Blanc in the 2018 remake is a nightmare to behold.
 Spoilers abound with Swinton’s role in Suspiria and her spellbinding performance as Madame Blanc, the head director of an elite dance school in Berlin.
 So we’ll stop here and say simply that we hope you enjoy her deeply terrifying work.

 10. Kayako in The Grudge

 Hell hath no fury like a woman scorned … and Kayako was seriously scorned.
 Not only did her husband murder her in a jealous rage, he also killed their son and the family cat.
-Though the whole family comes back as vengeful ghosts, intent on destroying the lives of the new family who moves into their home, it’s the ferocious Kayako who stands out as the most terrifying among them.
+Though the whole family comes back as vengeful ghosts intent on destroying the lives of the new family who moves into their home, it’s the ferocious Kayako who stands out as the most terrifying among them.

 11. Regan in The Exorcist

-Though it certainly isn’t Regan’s fault that she’s possessed, she sure does manage to inflict a whole heck of a lot of damage.
+Though it certainly isn’t Regan’s fault that she’s possessed, she sure does manage to inflict a whole lot of damage.
 Whether she’s cursing at priests, throwing her mother across the room, or murdering a family friend, Regan is the single most notorious victim of demonic possession in film history.
 Though in the end she’s finally freed from her demonic prison, we might think twice about inviting her over for a slumber party.
 Jeez.

 12. Esther in Orphan